robzor92/robzor92.github.io/docs/user_guides/mlops/serving/inference-batcher.md

   </figure>
 </p>

-Once you are done with the changes, click on `Create deployment` at the end of the page to create the deployment for your model.
+Once you are done with the changes, click on `Create new deployment` at the bottom of the page to create the deployment for your model.

 ## CODE